lisa-butler/Northwest-Scuba-Diving/README.md

 ### **Acknowledgements:**

-- I would like to thank my Code Institute mentor, [Tim Nelson] for his support throughout the development of this project and for going above and beyond to ensure i was presenting my best work.
+- I would like to thank my Code Institute mentor, Tim Nelson, for his support throughout the development of this project and for going above and beyond to ensure i was presenting my best work.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
-- I would like to thank my classmates at the Code Institute who answered my questions and provided a comminity throughout this course.
+- I would like to thank my classmates at the Code Institute who answered my questions and provided a community throughout this course.
 - I would like to thank my software developer friends (Joshua Butler-senior dev at Overstock Ireland and Glenn Gilmartin-senior dev at Overstock Ireland) for their advice and patience.
 ------------------------------------------------------------------